DDI-Talent/python-shiny-app-template/README.md

 # How to deploy your python Shiny app onto Shinyapp.io server

-This is a template that you can use to create a basic Shiny app and deploy to shinyapps.io
+This tutorial will take you through the steps of creating a basic Shiny app and deploying it to shinyapps.io.
+To achieve that we will push our code to github.
+And github will deploy it to shinyapp.io

-## How it works

-- A template is a special GitHub repo that you can copy into your account.
-This template will deploy your Shiny app when you commit a change to GitHub.
-You can see its details in .github\worklflows folder

 ## Prerequisistes